wyfo/umpmc/README.md

 - The *tail* is the *head*, i.e. there is only one node, then the node is taken out of the queue atomically by setting the *head* ptr.
 When it fails, i.e. a second node has been inserted concurrently, it goes to the second case.
-- There is more than one node (*tail* is different from *head*), in that case, *tail* node's *next* pointer **MUST** be set, or the dequeue is rejected; it guarantees that *tail*'s *index* is always set (see above) and prevent concurrent set of *next*.
+- There is more than one node (*tail* is different from *head*), in that case, *tail* node's *next* pointer **MUST** be set, or the dequeue is rejected; it guarantees that *tail*'s *index* will be set (as prev *next* is set **after** *index*) and prevent concurrent set of *next*.
 If the dequeue is rejected, but queue's *index* has already been incremented (coming from the first case), then the *index* is decremented; decrement failure means that another node is being dequeued, which means that node *next* has concurrently been set (because the other node has been found by scanning from *next*), which means that the dequeue can continue.
-Then the queue's *tail* is reassigned with compare-and-swap, but it can fail; the operation is retried when the tail concurrently set is not a guaranteed tail (node's *index* equal to the queue * index* minus one, i.e. last dequeue, or new tail with *index* equal to queue index, e.g. enqueue after dequeue of the last node).
+Then the queue's *tail* is reassigned with compare-and-swap, but it can fail; the operation is retried when the tail concurrently set is not a guaranteed tail ( node's *index* equal to the queue * index* minus one, i.e. last dequeue, or new tail with *index* equal to queue index, e.g. enqueue after dequeue of the last node).
 Finally, the node is invalidated, i.e. *index* is unset and *next* set to null.